 5. Fold in the carob chips.

 6. Line a baking sheet with parchment paper.
-Using an ice-cream scoop or a tablespoon, place equal round portions of the cookie dough spaced a few inches apart on the sheet.
+Using a small ice-cream scoop or a tablespoon, place equal round portions of the cookie dough spaced a few inches apart on the sheet.

 7. Bake in the preheated 350 degree F. oven for 10 mins, or until the cookie edges are lightly browned.